dshafik/guzzlehttp-vcr/README.md

 In this example, if the fixture exists, it will be used — using `MockHandler` — in response to _any_ requests made until it runs out of possible responses.
 Once it runs out of responses it will throw an `\OutOfBoundsException` exception on the next request.

+To update the fixture, just delete the file and re-run the test.

 ## Fixtures

 Fixtures are simple JSON files that you can edit or create by hand: